The car dealership profitability is in decline. Over the last two decades, new car sales margins have decreased. There are many reasons:

 These factors are beyond control for any individual dealership.
 Find out how to improve your car dealership profitability?

+Is a used car dealership profitable?
+How to combine new and used care sales.
 We’ll give you pointers to shift your focus to the trade-in and used car businesses.

 For example, make the uniqueness of a used car work for you.
 Increase your car dealership profitability by using the individual quirks as a selling point!

 Follow these steps and drive off into the sunset with a smile on your face.

 In all popular segments, you can find similar car models.
 Brands provide you with more you even knew you needed.
 People don’t worry about the quality of the new car, but about the deal they get.

 People rely on the Internet to find the love of their life, so finding a four-wheeled friend shouldn’t be any different.

 Brands and dealerships advertise cars online.
 The options are driving down customer attention, loyalty, and car dealership profitability.
 Buyers compare offers and move to the next page.
 Make the buyers “swipe right” on your cars and find their perfect match.